 Orthosomnia is a relatively new and quickly growing phenomenon fueled by an obsessive need for data.
-The desire to track our own sleeping patterns as closely as possible has been compounded by the wide array of tracking gadgets available on the market, like fitness bands and sleep monitors.
-As technology becomes increasingly interwoven with our lives, people often forget that small fluctuations in our everyday behavior can get amplified when tracked over large periods of time – leading people to worry more than they should about their sleep-wake cycle.
+The desire to track our own sleeping patterns as closely as possible has been compounded by the vast array of tracking gadgets available on the market, like fitness bands and sleep monitors.
+As technology becomes increasingly interwoven with our lives, people often forget that small fluctuations in our everyday behaviour can get amplified when tracked over large periods of time – leading people to worry more than they should about their sleep-wake cycle.
 Additionally, the fact that many of these tracking devices offer questionable accuracy only exacerbates the issue, adding yet another layer of uncertainty to tracking and obsessing over one’s sleeping habits.

 What are the Symptoms of Orthosomnia?

 Little agreement exists among experts about what constitutes symptoms of orthosomnia.
 However, studies have shown that obsessing over getting sufficient sleep can ironically lead to sleeplessness and numerous other symptoms.
 Orthosomnia has the potential to cause a range of issues, including: